 What is Pain?

-Pain is an unpleasant sensation that may occur because of an injury, surgery or an illness.
+Acute pain is an unpleasant sensation that may occur because of an injury, surgery, or illness.
 Pain is one way our body alerts us to pay attention and seek help.
-Every person is unique and experiences pain in a unique way.
+Every person is unique and experiences pain in a different way.
 We know that you are the expert in how you are feeling and how you want to try to feel better.

 How is pain assessed?

 Whether you have come to the hospital though the emergency department, for surgery, or to stay overnight in an inpatient unit, your child’s healthcare team will ask about your child’s pain on a regular basis.
 We also observe behavior, check any painful areas, and measure pulse, breathing rate, or blood pressure.
 The observations we use to assess pain are based on a person's age and/or developmental stage.
 As you know your child's feelings and behaviors best, parents can help by letting the healthcare team know how their child is feeling.
 Medicine and comfort measures will be used to help reduce any pain or discomfort your child may experience.

 We often use pain scales to help understand how a person is feeling.
 By answering questions or choosing pictures, pain is scored, using a scale of 0-10: